land-fish/ladish.me/_pages/home.md

 ![image alt text](/assets/images/whereami.jpg)

 Welcome to Jeffrey Ladish Internet Place.
 You might be wondering what kind of place this is.
-The internet is a rather confusing place.
-It's not very organized, and lots of people are lying to you much of the time.
-It's powered by advertisements, which is basically a sanctioned and sophisticated way of lying to you about what's good for you.
+The internet is confusing--it's not very organized, and lots of people are lying to you.
+In fact, it's powered by advertisements, which is basically a sanctioned and sophisticated way of lying to you about your own preferences!
 Alas.

 On this site, I'll try my best not to lie to you.
-Ultimately it's very important that we learn how to communicate effectively with each other!
+If we share some common goals, and I bet we do, then it's important that we learn how to communicate effectively with each other!
 That ability is at the root of coordination.
-And coordination, it turns out, is at the root of everything.
+And coordination, it turns out, is at the root of everything important.

 ## How did we get here?